xxcosita3czxx/Lorelei-bot/CONTRIBUTING.md

 10. **Create a Pull Request**: Go to the original repository on GitHub and create a pull request from your forked repository.
 Provide a clear description of the changes you made.

 11. **Wait**: You can wait for your pull request to be reviewed and pulled, or it can be denied and you should repair things pointed out in the review.
-Also any unformated ruff rules get denied, you can enable those checks in actions -> ruff
+Also any unformated ruff rules get denied, you can enable those checks in actions -> ruff-check

 ## How to Contribute Translations